-Born: Nov.
-28, 1938 in Orange, Texas
+Nov.
+28, 1938-March 10, 2007 Orange, Texas

+Ladd combined was immensely strong and agile, with a fearsome temper.
+He fought with management over his salary and with the league office over his right to wear a beard.
 At 6'9" and 315 pounds, Ladd was the biggest player throughout the 1960s.
-With Buck Buchanan of Kansas City, a former Grambling teammate, he formed what was probably the biggest defensive tackle combination in history.
+With Buck Buchanan of Kansas City, a former Grambling teammate, he formed what was probably the biggest defensive tackle combination ever, at that time.
 Buchanan was 6'7" and weighed 275 pounds.

 He ability to ability to consume large quantities of food was legendary.
 At a charity pancake-eating contest in 1965, he ate 124 pancakes topped with six containers of syrup.
 Ladd didn't win because he was competing alone against two-person teams.
 Ladd claimed he started late and was "only four pancakes behind at the end."

 Ladd became a professional wrestler initially as a publicity stunt.
 He was billed as "The Big Cat" or "The King" and was famously matched up against Andre the Giant, Mr. Universe, and Dusty Rhodes.
 During his career as a wrestler, Ladd was one of the top "heels" (villains) in the business.
 Often when Ladd appeared to be in serious trouble during a match, he'd walk out of the arena and accept a countout loss, known since as "pulling an Ernie Ladd."
 He was inducted into the WCW Hall of Fame in 1994 and the WWF Hall of Fame class of 1995, becoming the first (and for several years only) inductee in both halls.
 Ladd also appeared in an episode of That '70s Show entitled "That Wrestling Show."
 He was in the locker room with The Rock, who played his own father, "Soul Man" Rocky Johnson.